-On September 16, 2008, the Company announced plans to close its friends 2B made concept, a line of make-your-own dolls and related products.
-The closure plan affects the Company's nine friends 2B made locations, all but one of which is inside or adjacent to a Build-A-Bear Workshop store, separate friends 2B made fixtures in approximately 50 Build-A-Bear Workshop stores, and the concept's website, www.friends2bmade.com.
+In 2008, the Company announced plans to close its Friends 2B Made concept, a line of make-your-own dolls and related products.
+The closure plan affects the Company's nine Friends 2B Made locations, all but one of which is inside or adjacent to a Build-A-Bear Workshop store, separate Friends 2B Made fixtures in approximately 50 Build-A-Bear Workshop stores, and the concept's website, www.friends2bmade.com.
 While the Company expects to complete the closures by the end of the third quarter of fiscal 2009, the specific timing of the closures is dependent on finalizing third-party agreements and is therefore subject to change.
-During the third quarter of fiscal 2008, the Company recorded a pre-tax charge of \$2.9 million, or \$0.09 per diluted share, related to the closures, which consisted primarily of asset impairment charges and is included in "Store closing" expenses in the Condensed Consolidated Statements of Operations.
-This charge is a component of net income (loss) in the retail segment.
-In addition, the Company expects to incur pre-tax charges of approximately \$1.9 to \$2.3 million during the fourth quarter of fiscal 2008 and through the third quarter of fiscal 2009.
+During the thirteen weeks ended April 4, 2009, the Company recorded a pre-tax charge of \$0.5 million related to the closures, which consisted primarily of lease termination charges and is included in "Store closing" expenses in the Consolidated Statements of Operations.
+This charge is a component of net income before income taxes in the retail segment.
+In addition to the charges already recorded, the Company expects to incur pre-tax charges of approximately \$1.4 to \$1.8 million through the third quarter of fiscal 2009.
 The majority of these charges are attributable to potential lease termination costs and other potential costs associated with the closure plan.